 How can a Podiatrist help?

-A typical Sports Podiatry management plan will usually consist of the following:
+A typical Sports Podiatry management plan will consist of the following:

-- A course of clinic therapy sessions including massage, dry needling, ultrasound, joint mobilisations and sports taping as necessary to speed up and optimise recovery of the tendon and relieve pain.
+- A course of clinic therapy sessions to optimise recovery of the tendon and relieve pain.

-- Identification and treatment of any biomechanical abnormalities such as excessive pronation which may be contributing to abnormal loading of the tendon.
-This may require corrective measures such as modification of sports footwear and prescription of orthoses.
+- Identification and treatment of any biomechanical issues such as excessively tight calf muscles or weakness in other muscle groups which may be contributing to abnormal loading of the tendon.

-Finally remember that prevention is better than cure so warm ups before exercise, warm downs and stretching after exercise, and avoiding overtraining, or 'too much too soon', will all help to reduce the risks of this frustrating injury from occurring in the first place.
+Remember that prevention is better than cure so warm ups before exercise, warm downs after exercise, and avoiding overtraining, or 'too much too soon', will all help to reduce the risks of this frustrating injury from occurring in the first place.

 I have a small favour to ask you.